 The AQUAx2 Study

-The purpose of this study is to see if the investigational gene therapy, AAV2-hAQP1 (study drug), has an effect on the amount of saliva produced and on dry mouth symptoms, and to see if it is safe and well-tolerated in people with dry mouth as a result of receiving radiation therapy for head and neck cancer.
+The purpose of this study is to see if the investigational gene therapy, AAV2-hAQP1 (study drug), has an effect on dry mouth symptoms and the amount of saliva produced, and to see if it is safe and well-tolerated in people with dry mouth as a result of receiving radiation therapy for head and neck cancer.

-If you qualify for the study, you will be randomly assigned to one of three treatment groups via a process called randomization (decided by chance).
-Two of these three groups will receive the active gene therapy (one of two different strengths of the Study Drug) and the third will receive a placebo (an inactive solution that does not contain the Study Drug).
-If you receive the placebo in this study, you will be offered the active gene therapy in a long term follow-up study.
+If you qualify for the study, you will be randomly assigned to 1 of 3 treatment groups.
+Two of these groups will receive the study drug (one of two different strengths) and the third a placebo (an inactive solution that does not contain the Study Drug).
+If you receive the placebo in this study, you will be offered the active gene therapy in a follow-up study that will start after the AQUAx2 study is completed.

 Visit our Frequently Asked Questions page